CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ### Part 1.
 Installation of Open JDK

 When downloading the JDK, be sure to choose OpenJDK 17.
+We have tested this lab with Java 17.0.10.

 [Download the JDK 17 version of Java](https://adoptium.net/).
 Set your JAVA_HOME environment variable.